 Metal Joining

-At Metal Works of High Point, our expert welders employ cutting-edge technologies and 3D software to develop and build solutions that meet or exceed your requirements.
+At Metal Works of High Point, our welders employ cutting-edge technologies and 3D software to develop solutions that meet or exceed customers’ requirements.

 MIG and TIG Welding

-MIG (metal inert gas) welding uses a feed wire that runs continuously through the gun to generate the spark and then melts to make the weld.
-On the other hand, TIG (tungsten inert gas) welding utilizes rods to precisely join two metals.
+Metal inert gas (MIG) welding uses a feed wire that runs through the gun to generate sparks and then melts.
+On the other hand, tungsten inert gas (TIG) welding utilizes rods to precisely join two metals.

 Spot Welding

-Spot welding is resistance welding that joins two or more metal sheets by applying pressure and heat from an electric current to the weld area.
-It is commonly used when welding specific types of sheet metal, welded wire, or wire mesh.
+Spot welding joins two or more pieces of metal together by applying pressure and heat to a small area using electrodes.
+The electrodes conduct an electric current, which creates resistance and generates heat.
+This heat then melts and fuses the metal in the spot being welded.
+Spot welding is commonly used when welding specific types of sheet metal, welded wire, or wire mesh.

 Robotic Welding